duckduckgo/duckduckgo-documentation/duckduckhack/testing/installing_duckpan.md

 **The DuckDuckHack Developer Tool**

 DuckPAN is an application built to aid DuckDuckHack developers.
-It is mainly used to generate the required files for new Instant Answers (the devloper must implement functionality) and also test both the triggering and visual display of Instant Answers.
+It is mainly used to generate the required files for new Instant Answers (the developer must implement functionality) and also test both the triggering and visual display of Instant Answers.

 **Currently DuckPAN only supports Goodie and Spice Instant Answers.**